7th April 2021 by Steve Holyer

 Penguins are the only birds who are special enough to fly in water.

-The boss who could hold the space where penguin flight thrives could also unleash the full power of transformation by inviting the penguins to self-organise around their passion and responsibility.
+They self-organise around their passion and responsibility.
 Their passion is catching fish and squid and playing with sharks.
 Their responsibility is reproducing, feeding the young, and keeping the waddle healthy.
-That passion and responsibility is what creates disruptive outcomes and results that matter.
+That passion and responsibility is also what creates disruptive outcomes and results that matter.

 That‘s Open Space Leadership.